 When initializing a device or storageset with the SAVE_CONFIGURATION qualifier, the controller copies the subsystem's configuration to the disk drives.
-Using the qualifier for a multi-device storageset, such as a stripeset, the complete information is stored on each device in the storageset.
-The capacity of a device that is initialized with the

-SAVE_CONFIGURATION qualifier is reduced by 256KB.
+If you use the qualifier for a multidevice storageset, such as a stripeset, the complete information is stored on each device in the storageset.
+The capacity of a device that is initialized with the SAVE CONFIGURATION qualifier is reduced by 256KB.
 This capacity reduction applies to each member of a storageset.
-Therefore, using the SAVE_CONFIGURATION qualifier on disks that contain user data could result in data being overwritten.

 After initializing a storageset with this qualifier, the controller keeps the copy up-to-date.
-For example, every time a new storageset or patch is added to the HSOF software, the controller re-copies the new configuration to all storagesets that were initialized with the SAVE_CONFIGURATION qualifier.
+For example, every time you add a new storageset or patch to the HSOF software, the controller recopies the new configuration to all storagesets that were initialized with the SAVE CONFIGURATION qualifier.

 DIGITAL does not recommend initializing all of your storagesets with the SAVE_CONFIGURATION qualifier.
-Every time the subsystem's configuration is changed, the controller writes the new configuration to all the storagesets that were initialized with this qualifier.
-Too many write operations can adversely affect performance.
+Every time you change the subsystem's configuration, the controller writes the new configuration to all the storagesets that you initialized with this qualifier.
+Too many write operations can adversely affect system performance.

 If a controller in a nonredundant-configuration fails, its replacement automatically searches the devices in the subsystem for a saved configuration.
-If a saved configuration is found, it transparently loads it into nonvolatile memory and brings the subsystem online.
-It is unnecessary to issue an INITIALIZE command again after reconfiguring the devices with a new controller.
+If it finds a saved configuration, it transparently loads it into the controller's nonvolatile memory and brings the subsystem online.
+It is not necessary to issue an INITIALIZE command again after reconfiguring devices with a new controller.

-If you are upgrading from HSOF Version 3.1 to Version 3.2 in a single-controller configuration, you can refresh the SAVE_CONFIG data on your storagesets to include the new software revision by issuing the following command:
+If you are upgrading from HSOF Version 5.1 to Version 5.2 in a single-controller configuration, you can refresh the SAVE_CONFIG data on your storagesets to include the new software revision by issuing the following command: